Primrose Hill: History

-Like the Regent's Park, Primrose Hill was once part of a great chase appropriated by Henry VIII.
-Later, in 1841, it became Crown property and in 1842 an Act of Parliament secured the land as public open space.
-The name "Primrose Hill" has been in use since the 15th century, giving the lie to later claims that it was named after Archibald Primrose, 5th Earl of Rosebery, whose premiership witnessed the rapid expansion of London underground rail network London.
+Like Regent's Park, Primrose Hill was once part of a great chase appropriated by Henry VIII.
+The name "Primrose Hill" has been in use since the 15th century, giving the lie to later claims that it was named after Archibald Primrose, 5th Earl of Rosebery, during whose premiership the London Underground rail network expanded considerably.

 In October 1678, Primrose Hill was the scene of the mysterious murder of Sir Edmund Berry Godfrey.
-In 1679 three Catholic labourers, Robert Green, Henry Berry and Lawrence Hill were found guilty of the murder (though subsequently posthumously exonerated) and hanged at the top of the hill.
+In 1679 three Catholic labourers, Robert Green, Henry Berry and Lawrence Hill were found guilty of the murder and hanged at the top of the hill, but subsequently posthumously exonerated.
 For a few years after the hanging, Primrose Hill was known as Greenberry Hill.

 In 1792, Primrose Hill was the site of the first meeting of the "Gorsedd of the Bards of the Isles of Britain", organised by the Welsh radical poet and antiquarian Iolo Morganwg.
-The Gorsedd (a community of bards) took place at a ceremony on 21 June (the summer solstice) and was designed to replicate ancient Druidic rites.
+The Gorsedd, a community of bards, met at a ceremony on 21 June (the summer solstice) designed to replicate ancient Druidic rites.
 A plaque commemorating this event was unveiled in 2009 by Huw Edwards on behalf of the London Welsh Association.

-The canal through the area was completed in 1816, and the railway, running under the hill, was completed in 1838; this was the first rail tunnel in London.
+The Regent's Canal, which passes through the area, was completed in 1816.
+During the 1820s a number of plans were put forward to use the area as a burial site, but alternative locations were ultimately chosen.
+The railway running under the hill was completed in 1838; this was the first rail tunnel in London.
 By that time, the area was considered to be a "prime development opportunity" according to one source.
-In 1840, Charles FitzRoy, 3rd Baron Southampton, sold the land that he owned and new villas were built over the subsequent years.
-Other land was still owned by Eton College but transferred to the government in 1841.
-The Crown drained and leveled the land after 1851 and began adding park features, to turn it into "park for the people".
+In 1840, Charles FitzRoy, 3rd Baron Southampton, sold the land that he owned, and new villas were built in subsequent years.
+Other land was still owned by Eton College, but was transferred to the government in 1841.
+The area became Crown property, and in 1842 an Act of Parliament secured the land as public open space.
+The Crown drained and levelled the land after 1851 and began adding features to turn it into a "park for the people".
 The park was historically split between the ancient parishes (which later became metropolitan boroughs) of Marylebone (now part of the City of Westminster), St Pancras and Hampstead (in the modern London Borough of Camden), with the hill itself a part of Hampstead.